washyn/BasicExampleAbpModules/WebApplicationMvc/readme.md

 # TODO

-- Improve crud with abp tag helpers
 - Remove table roles, and ad as atribute or irmprove
 - Add another proyecto for data seed or receive args for data seed.
-- add instruction for run.
+- Add instructions for run.

 This library includes all another libs

     "@abp/aspnetcore.mvc.ui.theme.shared": "^4.4.4"